nebula-org/decentralized-insurance-ui/README.md

-# Getting Started with Create React App
+# Decentralized Insurance UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repo contains the basic UI components used for the decentralized insurance project

 ## Available Scripts